 Companies can submit VAT and tax declarations electronically.
-This option is open to those companies that have an electronic signature and submit the appropriate application form for sending returns electronically.
+This option is open to those companies which have an electronic signature and submit the appropriate application form for sending returns electronically.

 Taxpayers do not have to submit income tax returns during the tax year in which they are obliged to pay tax advances.

-Taxpayers who are natural persons must submit tax returns for a given tax year by 30 April of the next year For taxpayers who pay tax in the form of a lump-sum calculated on recorded revenue the deadline is 31 January of the next year.
+Taxpayers who are natural persons must submit tax returns for a given tax year by 30 April of the following year.
+For taxpayers who pay tax in the form of a lump-sum calculated on recorded revenue the deadline is 31 January of the following year.